alexander-mcdowell/alexander-mcdowell.github.io/_posts/2022-09-11-lenstras-method.md

 		\\
 		\large{\text{Where } m = \frac{y_Q - y_P}{x_Q - x_P} \text{ and } \beta = y_P - mx_P}
     $$
-    <h5 align="center">The parameters of the line PQ joining P and Q and intersects the elliptic curve at some distinct third point.</h5>
+    <h5 align="center">The parameters of the line PQ joining P and Q and intersecting the elliptic curve at some distinct third point.</h5>
 </p>

 <br>